 Entrance fee: 70 pesos per person.

 Best time for photos: If you want to catch the light ray in your shot you have to come in between 11 AM and 1 PM when the sun is at its highest point and will shine straight down through the roof.
-You have to be lucky with the weather conditions because even when it’s a little bit cloudy, there will be no light ray.
+But you have to be lucky with the weather conditions.
+Because even when it’s a little bit cloudy, there will be no strong visible light ray.

 Samula & X’Keken